 If Rebecca and I were traveling by ourselves, we’d plan each day chock full of activities, with quick breaks for meals.
 With Catherine, we need to include some downtime in the schedule since, unlike adults, she doesn’t have the mental constitution to push through an entire day of sightseeing.
 So we’ll probably head back to the hotel in the middle of each day for some R&R. Other than that, we plan on taking her with us just about everywhere!

 We know that Catherine probably won’t have many memories of this trip, and we’re not really planning the trip for her benefit.
 But we do hope that trekking around with Mom and Dad will leave a lasting impression on her, and anything we can do to make the experience more comfortable and enjoyable for her will be well worth it.
+We’re bring some good binoculars so she can see everything.
 Hopefully this will be just one more in what will become a long line of fun travels for our family!